khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/dependencies/index.md

 All these dependencies, while declaring their requirements, also add parameters, validations, etc. to your *path operations*.

-**FastAPI** will take care of adding it all to the OpenAPI schema, so that it is shown in the interactive documentation systems.
+**ReadyAPI** will take care of adding it all to the OpenAPI schema, so that it is shown in the interactive documentation systems.